The F3H Demon was the father of the F-4 Phantom.

 The wing and stabilizer airfoil were adapted to lower Reynolds number from the original airfoils.

-The airframe is built from our ultra light weight Cloudtech material.
-This consists of several layers of 1 oz uni directional carbon fiber vacuum cured with ultra light weight PEI core material and aero spec epoxy resin.
+The airframe is built from our new ultra light weight MILtech material.
+This consists of several layers of MIL spec 0.6 oz uni directional carbon fiber vacuum cured with MIL spec ultra light weight 40 kg/ m3 PEI core material and aero spec epoxy resin vacuum sandwich.
 Post curing to 100c allows extremely high temperature resistance.

 The plane has been the object of extensive CFD research.
 All airfoils were derived from Michael Selig's data base and modified to the airplane operating Reynolds numbers as well as leading edge slats operations.